 So do north facing gardens (or yard if you in the States or Canada) really get no sun?
 Let’s take a look at this in more detail.

 As you are interested in houses with a north facing garden, you should also read about whether to buy a house with a north-east facing garden too.
 Many love south-facing gardens, but find out here why “West is Best“!
+But when you read this article, you’ll discover how many and how much people are willing to pay extra for a south-facing garden.

 Please also read this article to discover how you could save over £70,000 on your next mortgage if you sell your house and rent before buying again.
 Even I was amazed when I did the calculations!